 To get information on whether you have a warrant in Medina County in 2025, you can utilize several resources.
 Warrant records may be available online, providing a convenient option for individuals to check their status.
 Other methods include:

 These options provide comprehensive avenues for individuals to stay informed about their legal standing with respect to warrants.
+Under Texas law, specifically Texas Code of Criminal Procedure Article 15.26, a warrant remains in effect until it is executed (served) or withdrawn by the issuing court.

 A search for Outstanding Warrants in Medina County is available through various methods.
 These include: